lingthio/Flask-User/docs/source/data_models.rst

 1. User Authentication information such as username and password
 2. User Email information such as email address and confirmed_at
 3. User information such as first_name and last_name
+4. User Role information

-Flask-User allows the developer to store this information in one DataModel or across several DataModels.
+Flask-User allows the developer to store Authentication, Email and User information in one DataModel or across several DataModels.

+Flask-User requires User Role information to be stored in a Role DataModel and an UserRole association table.

 All-in-one User DataModel